New Mexico led US pecan production after storm hit Georgia

 About 73 percent of the statewide crop came from Doña Ana County, with Eddy County producing about 11 percent.

-Records show Texas and Arizona ranked third and fourth in production.
+Records show Texas and Arizona ranked third and fourth in pecan production.

 New Mexico reported a growth of almost 50 million pounds in the past decade from 43 million pounds in 2008.